 Browsing Through Network Objects

-Once you select the Administration & Diagnostics feature, you are presented with a tab for each primary object types: Users , Computers and Groups
+Once you select the Administration & Diagnostics feature, a tab is presented for each primary object types: Users, Computers, and Groups

 The Network Browser View

 The network browser view displays the object containers available for the object type: